StarCraft II: Legacy of the Void

 StarCraft II: Legacy of the Void is a standalone expansion pack to the military science fiction real-time strategy game StarCraft II: Wings of Liberty, and the third and final part of the StarCraft II trilogy developed by Blizzard Entertainment.
 The game was released on November 10, 2015.

 The expansion includes additional units and multiplayer changes from StarCraft II: Heart of the Swarm, as well as a continuing campaign focusing on the Protoss race.
 The campaign, which focuses on Artanis as its protagonist, is a sequel to Wings of Liberty and Heart of the Swarm, and concludes the StarCraft II trilogy.
 Blizzard launched its invite-only beta testing of the game on March 31, 2015.
 The testing closed on November 2, 2015, a week before the November 10 release date.

 The pre-order of the game was announced and made available for purchase on Battle.net and major game retailers on July 15, 2015.
 Pre-ordering the game granted immediate access to the multiplayer beta and a set of three prologue missions titled Whispers of Oblivion, which were subsequently made available to all players following the Heart of the Swarm 3.0 update on October 6, 2015.

-On January 23, 2023, 24:00, StarCraft II Chinese Server suspended as Blizzard declared to end its 14-year partnership with NetEase, its Chinese publisher.

 Gameplay

 The single-player campaign features an even number of missions similar to Wings of Liberty and Heart of the Swarm and centers around the Protoss character Artanis, hierarch of the Khalai Protoss and the Nerazim (Dark Templar).
-Legacy of the Void's campaign focuses on the Protoss and concludes the events of the Starcraft II trilogy.
+Legacy of the Void's campaign focuses on the Protoss and concludes the events of the StarCraft II trilogy.

 Like the two preceding games, the briefing room allows interactive exploration but this time on board a Protoss Arkship known as the Spear of Adun.
 Missions are accessed through a Protoss version of Hyperion's "Star Map" known as the Celestial Array.
 Artanis' goal is to unify the Protoss and stand against Amon, a fallen Xel'Naga who wishes to reshape the universe in his image.
 Other characters, including Jim Raynor and Sarah Kerrigan, play smaller parts in the story as well.
 Game writer Chris Metzen has likened the story to that of the film 300, with a small force engaging a much more powerful one in a desperate last stand.